DanyJoly/danyjoly.github.io/_posts/2018-03-09-first-impressions-of-the-go-programming-language.md

 A lot of people seem to be concerned by the absence of exceptions in Go.
 While unusual, I don't think it's that big of a deal and for very large project, we know it scales.

-In my old team, we used C++ without exception.
-One of the reasons being because much of the Windows codebase is C-based and C code isn't exception safe.
-Exceptions would have led to leaked resources and all kind of similar badness.
+During my days in the Internet Explorer team, we used C++ without exception.
+Mainly because much of the Internet Explorer codebase uses COM objects, which don't handle C++ exceptions.
+The Windows codebase and APIs are mostly C-based, and C code isn't exception safe either.
+Exceptions would have easily led to leaked resources and instabilities unless major architectural changes and great care were invested first (at little benefits to the end users).

 Depending on which team you were on, we had two patterns for error management that didn't rely on exceptions.